 Reading, Research, Writing, and ‘Rithmetic – What the WOU library can do for you

 Play games, win prizes, eat snacks, and learn about your library!

 Insider Library Tours – for students by students

 Get the inside scoop on the library and how you can use it to your best advantage during your time at WOU.
-Participate and you will be entered to win a prize!
+Tag the library in a pic of your tour on social media and you will be entered to win a whole bag of prizes!

 Fill out this short form and your WOU librarians will get back to you with some books from our Recreation Collection that you might like.